 1. Our Purpose 2.
 Fundamentals of Consequential Contingency Analysis 3.
 What is a Consequential Contingency?
 4. What Does It Mean to be Constructional?
 5.NCA as a Constructional Approach 6.Within the NCA Session 7.NCA and Patterns Arising from Organic or Medical Issues 8.Distinguishing Between NCA and Other Approaches 9.
 Measuring NCA Outcomes: Avoiding Response Bias 10.
 Topical and Systemic NCA Interventions: A Case Study Appendix A .
 A Users Guide to Goldiamond’s Constructional Questionnaire Appendix B. Modified Goldiamond Case Presentation Guide Appendix C. The Smith Case Appendix D. The Behavioral Contingency Analysis Paradigm: A Brief Tutorial Appendix E. Comparison of Topical Direct, Topical Functional, Topical Nonlinear, and Systemic Nonlinear Interventions

-Paul Thomas Andronis, PhD, professor of psychological sciences at Northern Michigan University
+Paul Thomas Andronis, PhD, Professor Emeritus of psychological sciences at Northern Michigan University.

-Awab Abdel-Jalil, MS, graduate student in clinical behavioral psychology
+Awab Abdel-Jalil, MS, constructional coach at Eastern Florida Autism Center/Great Leaps Academy and graduate student in clinical behavioral psychology.

 "This book is a gift to clinicians who wish to approach complex patients with curiosity and confidence.
 The authors combine a rigorous description of theoretical principles with a compassionate and holistic program for evaluation and management of symptoms that impede progress.
 If you believe that all behavior makes sense but still struggle to help people change, this book belongs in your toolbox."
 Donna M. Sudak, MD, AADPRT, professor of psychiatry and vice chair for education at Drexel University, USA